 (i) to the Vice-Chancellor for appeals relating to elections to the Senate;

-(ii) to the Registrar and Secretary for appeals relating to elections to the Council.
+(ii) to the Chair of Council for appeals relating to elections to the Council.

 9.11.2 In the case of appeals to the Vice Chancellor, a member of the University Executive Board will be appointed as soon as possible to review the appeal, ensuring that no conflicts of interest exist between the appointed reviewer and any of the candidates.

-9.11.3 An appeal to the Registrar and Secretary will be conducted by the role-holder or a designated nominee (other than the Returning Officer or Deputy Returning Officer).
+9.11.3 An appeal to the Chair of Council will be conducted by a designated nominee (other than the Returning Officer or Deputy Returning Officer).

 (i) compliant with, or reasonable in, its interpretation of the election regulations;

 (ii) based on the full set of evidence submitted;

 9.11.5 The decision of the Vice-Chancellor or Chair of Council, as appropriate for the appeal route, will be final.

 9.12.1 It is the responsibility of the Students' Union (YUSU) to ensure that one undergraduate student from each faculty is fairly elected each academic year.
 These faculty representatives will be elected by and from the students within each faculty.
 On completion of the electoral process the YUSU President (or nominated sabbatical officer or staff member) will inform the University Secretary of the names and contact details of the newly elected undergraduate faculty representatives.